GeekyYouthsInfo/servepytorch--model-with-fastapi/README.md

 To visit the FastAPI documentation of the resulting service, visit http://localhost:8000/docs with a web browser.
 To visit the streamlit UI, visit http://localhost:8501.

+## Endpoints

+    POST /predict/: Accepts an image file and returns the cataract prediction.

 Logs can be inspected via: